A Magical Trip to Japan & Vietnam

 Japan is orderly, polite and clean.
-For my first trip to Japan, I decided to focus on the main cities of Tokyo, Kyoto and Osaka.
+For my first trip to Japan, I decided to focus on the main cities of Tokyo, Kyoto and Osaka, but there are also many great destinations in Japan off the beaten path!
 The trains are super efficient (and very reasonably priced).
 They take their toilets pretty seriously (the toilet control panels are like no other!).
 And although Japan has a reputation for being very expensive, it is pretty easy to eat on a budget and most tourist attractions are free.
+If you are near Tokyo, visit Lake Kawaguchiko, one of the prettiest lakes in the world!
 A week in Japan is certainly not enough time but was enough to whet my appetite for a return visit!

 One strategy for me, when traveling on a budget, is to stay away from the city center and stay “small”.
 Frankly in Japan, rooms are already tinier than anywhere else I have traveled, but tiny truly took on new meaning.
 In Tokyo, I stayed near the Skytree.
 Although not near downtown, the subway gets you anywhere you need to go efficiently and easily.